FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           end-time: 12:05:00.000Z
           location: ""
         - title: "Michael Clark & Porter Stowell, FF | Fireside Chat: Data as an Asset Class"
           description: 'Two of the foremost thinkers and achievers in the industry introduce us to the "data economy" –– a world where data is no longer a cost center but a revenue center.
-Learn how the AI boom is accelerating the transition to this new digital age and why blockchain is vital for retainining data''s value.'
+Learn how the AI boom is accelerating the transition to this new digital age and why blockchain is vital for retaining data''s value.'
           speakers:
             - name: Michael Clark
               company: FF